exclusive offer : Flat 20% off on live classes + 2 free self-paced courses! - SCHEDULE CALL

 $ docker run –it –d ubuntu

-To check the running containers or to know that how many containers are running right now, you can use this command:
+To check the running containers or to know how many containers are running right now, you can use this command:

 $ docker ps